Jordan Henderson: Senior

 On 11 November 2010, Henderson was omitted from England's U21 squad for their friendly with Germany, instead receiving his first call up to the senior England squad on 17 November for their friendly against France.
 He made his debut in the match, playing from the start in central midfield alongside Steven Gerrard.

-Initially named as a standby player, Henderson was called up to the England Euro 2012 squad to replace the injured Frank Lampard.
+Initially named as a standby player, Henderson was called up to the England UEFA Euro 2012 squad to replace the injured Frank Lampard.
 He featured in England's first match of the tournament against France, coming on as a substitute in the 78th minute for Scott Parker, and again featured as a substitute, coming on during extra-time, in England's quarter-final penalty shoot-out defeat to Italy.

 Henderson was selected in Roy Hodgson's 23-man squad to travel to Brazil for the 2014 FIFA World Cup.
 He started in England's opening two World Cup group matches, 2–1 defeats to Italy in Manaus, and Uruguay in São Paulo.

-Henderson was also selected in the England Euro 2016 squad by Hodgson.
+Henderson was also selected in England's UEFA Euro 2016 squad by Hodgson.
 He only played one match, playing the full 90 minutes in the final group match against Slovakia which ended 0–0 as England finished second in their group.